JoenTheWizard/Tutor_Stuff/Tutoring/Csharp_General/homework_2023_2.md

 ```

 Add a 'Add to library' and 'Remove from library' button that modifies the text file where it adds or removes from the input text box.
 Remember to refresh the list box view.

+Add another listbox to the side of the main listbox that lists the Title, Author and Genre when a user clicks on the a specific book